sam-the-tutor/celo-Tutorial/README.md

 Next line, we declare a variable `totalSupply` that will hold the total number of shares our company has issued out.
 It is `public`, meaning we can get the value of this variable from outside the contract(this will be helpful when we are interacting with the contract from the frontend).
 It is of type `uint`. uint variables store only positive numbers as we never want our company to have negative shares.

 Lets declare one more variable `balanceOf`.
 We will track the `amount` of `shares` every user has with this variable.
 Its public and of type `mapping`.
-Just like arrays allow us to store values that can be accessed using the index, `mapping` allows us to store `key:value` pairs where the value can be accessed using its key.([more about mapping](https://docs.soliditylang.org/en/v0.8.18/types.html#mapping-types)).
+Just like arrays allow us to store values that can be accessed using the index, `mapping` allows us to store `key:value` pairs where the value can be accessed using its key.([Learn more about mapping](https://docs.soliditylang.org/en/v0.8.18/types.html#mapping-types)).

 ```solidity
 function _mint(address _to, uint _amount) private{